mdoege/PyTuroChamp/README.md

 This does not actually reproduce the results of either the Turing paper or the [Chessbase implementation](http://en.chessbase.com/post/reconstructing-turing-s-paper-machine) for Fritz.
 But then again Turing's paper was meant as a proof-of-concept, so maybe reproducibility is not important.

-As White the computer will always start with

-  1. e3

-and as Black

-  1. e6

 ### Files

 * pyturochamp.py: The chess engine itself